City Heights, San Diego: Private high schools

+Education Gallery

+As of June 2024, Central Elementary School has been closed and is due to be replaced by an affordable housing complex.

 Government

-The area is part of City Council District 9, currently represented by Sean Elo-Rivera.
-City Heights is also part of California's 80th State Assembly district, currently represented by Lorena Gonzalez.
-The City Heights Area Planning Committee advises the city on land use and other issues.
+The area is part of City Council District 9, represented by Sean Elo-Rivera as of 2025.
+City Heights is also part of California's 80th State Assembly district, represented by David Alvarez as of 2025.
+The City Heights Area Planning Committee and the City Heights Community Planning Group advise the city on land use and other issues.
 Volunteer organizations include the City Heights Town Council and the City Heights Business Association.
+The City Heights Community Recreation Group and the Colina Del Sol Recreation group have authority to advise the city on park district matters in different parts of City Heights.